 Large print, braille copies of exhibition text, audio descriptions, and audio-described and captioned videos combine to make this show as accessible as possible.

-The exhibit is currently on display at JFKU Berkeley Campus, 2956 San Pablo Ave.
-2nd Floor Gallery.
+The exhibit is currently on display at JFKU Berkeley Campus, 2956 San Pablo Avenue, 2nd Floor Gallery.
 Hours are by arrangement, and the gallery opens to the public for three special public events.

 The opening reception will take place on January 26, 2017 from 4-6 pm.
 The Gallery opens at 12 noon.
 The afternoon reception is open to the public, all University students, staff, faculty and the Museum Community.